ysung-pivotal/pivotalscripts/README.md

 # pivotalscripts

-Kerberos Scripts for PHD3 and Hawk
+Kerberos Scripts for PHD3 and Hawq